Conic Mixed-Binary Sets: Convex Hull Characterizations and Applications: Convex hull characterization

+\item \emph{Bisubmodular functions.} \cite{YU20215} provide the convex hull description of the epigraph of any bisubmodular function.
+Bisubmodular functions and their epigraphs are defined over $z\in\{0,\pm1\}^n$, not $z\in\{0,1\}^n$.
+Nevertheless, the adaptation of the statement and proof of Theorem~\ref{thm:conv-trick} to cover the case when $\cG\subseteq\R^p_+\times\{0,\pm1\}^n$ is straightforward. \end{itemize}

-We close this section by noting that the structure of the set $\cS(f,\K)$ allows us to easily embed constraints on the continuous variables $x$ as well. \begin{remark}[Additional constraints on continuous variables] Let $\C$ be a convex cone containing the origin, and consider the set along with its transformation given by
+We close this section by noting that the structure of the set $\cS(f,\K)$ allows us to easily embed constraints on the continuous variables $x$ as well. \begin{remark}[Additional constraints on continuous variables] Let $\C$ be a closed convex pointed cone, and consider the set along with its transformation given by